bazelbuild/bazel/site/versions/master/docs/skylark/concepts.md

     Going forward, there is no guarantee on order besides that it is deterministic.
 As an implementation matter, some kinds of dictionaries may continue to use sorted order while others may use insertion order.

-*   The `+=` operator and similar operators are currently syntactic sugar; `x += y` is the same as `x = x + y`.
-This will change to follow Python semantics, so that for mutable collection datatypes, `x += y` will be a mutation to the value of `x` rather than a rebinding of the variable `x` itself to a new value.
-E.g. for lists, `x += y` will be the same as `x.extend(y)`.

-*   The "set" datatype is being renamed to "depset" in order to avoid confusion with Python's sets, which behave very differently.

-*   The `+` operator is defined for dictionaries, returning an immutable concatenated dictionary created from the entries of the original dictionaries.
-This will be going away.
-The same result can be achieved using `dict(a.items() + b.items())`.

 These changes concern the `load()` syntax in particular.